MabISayAh/AEGIS/README.md

 # AEGIS
 **Fire Emergency Response & Navigation System**

-Welcome to the official repository for **AEGIS**, a digital simulation dashboard developed to support our Computer Science thesis:
+Welcome to the official repository for **AEGIS**, a digital simulation system developed to support our Computer Science thesis:
 > *"Enhancement in Multi-Tier Heterogeneous Scout-Ant Ant Colony Optimization Algorithm Applied in Fire Emergency Response in Informal Settlements."*

 ### Developers